 - Only 2 content areas were not rated as especially important for job performance by a majority of the responding agencies.
 These areas are: Knowledge of psychopharmacology and diagnostic ability using the DSM-5.

 - When asked to compare our interns with those from master degree programs, 31% of respondents rated them as the same or better in academic preparation, 44% rated them as the same or better in clinical preparation, and 56% rated them as the same or better in professional attitude and behavior..

 - Based on their experiences with our interns/graduates, 90% of responding agencies would hire a graduate from our program, 100% would recommend the HCC human services program to others, and 100% would accept more interns from our program.

 The results of the graduate survey, the current student survey, and the community agency survey are all very positive.
 Graduates believe that they were well prepared for employment and for baccalaureate study.
 Current students are very satisfied with both the program’s faculty and with the structure of the program.
 Community agencies welcome our interns, hire our graduates, and have high regard for the training provided in the Counseling & Human Services Program.

-Approximately 70% of program graduates are accepted into higher degree programs and go on for study at the bachelor's level in a discipline related to human services.
-This number has been consistent over the past three academic years.
+Most program graduates (60-70%) go on for study at the bachelor's level in a discipline related to human services.
+This number has been consistent for several years.
 The program has transfer arrangements with several local colleges and universities, and the program's credits are readily accepted by these institutions.